Femi-lawal/netflex/README.md

 # netflex
-A Angular app based on Netflix
+An Angular app based on Netflix